jamphan/blog/content/blog/cits/sql-server-docker.md

 {{< tldr "A brief tutorial on setting up a persistent SQL-Server database container with docker and docker-compose for use in development projects." >}}

+In this tutorial, we're going to setup a docker image for running a SQL-Server database.
+This will be useful for prototyping/developing containerized applications that require a database and where local storage options such as SQLite won't do.

+In the end, we'll have a simple docker image that can be brought up with docker-compose alongside your app.
+We'll make sure its easy to configure, and that the persistent data can be managed easily.

 ## Downloads and Installations

 - **Install: Docker Desktop**: this will provide the docker engine and the useful desktop interface for managing your containers and images.
 See [docker.com](https://www.docker.com/products/docker-desktop).